 Through NHCC's MLT program, students will gain both knowledge and hands-on experience, making them highly desirable employees.
 Coursework includes theory in phlebotomy, urinalysis, clinical chemistry, hematology, immunology, microbiology, and immunohematology.
-Practical experience will be gained in student laboratories at NHCC and through a 19 week clinical experience during the program's final semester.
+Practical experience will be gained in student laboratories at NHCC and through a 12 week clinical experience during the program's final semester.
 Upon completion of the program, students will be eligible to sit for the American Society of Clinical Pathology Board of Certification Exam.

-All on campus MLT courses are offered in both day and evening formats.
-However, in the final semester students are required to participate in clinical rotations, which are only offered during the day Monday-Friday.
-Admission into the MLT Program requires a separate application and entrance exam.
+All on campus MLT specific courses are offered during daytime hours only.
+In the final semester, students are required to participate in clinical rotations, which will run Monday-Thursday for about eight hours each day or 32 hours a week for 12 weeks.
+Admission into the MLT program requires a separate application and entrance exam.
 The selection process is competitive, and the college may not be able to accept all applicants that meet the minimum standards.
-MLT application deadline is March 1st for the fall semester start.
+The MLT application deadline is March 1st for the fall semester start.